If we are alone, why? If we are not alone, where is everyone?

-It seems we are confident this level of knowledge is quite complete despite that we recognise that 95% of the universe is totally unknown to us and we do not fully understand the 5% we know something about.
+It seems we are confident this level of knowledge is quite complete, despite that most physicists believe that 95% of the universe is totally unknown to us, and we do not fully understand the 5% we do know something about.
 Are we really certain that our knowledge will remain at this current level for a significant time?

 The ‘tidal pool excursion’ hypothesis.